Philip Boucher-Hayes: Reporting work

 Boucher-Hayes reported on the Kosovo War in 1999, Latin America, the Israeli-occupied Palestinian territories and Iran.
 He worked as RTÉ's reporter for numerous historic events, including stints in Southeast Asia (post Asian tsunami), New York City (for September 11 attacks) and Iraqi Kurdistan (during the American-led invasion which preceded the Iraq War in 2003).
-In 2006 he broke the Israeli blockade of Lebanon, becoming the first reporter to do so, and covered the duration of the July War from Beirut and Tyre.
+In 2006 he broke the Israeli blockade of Lebanon and covered the duration of the July War from Beirut and Tyre.
 His coverage of the 14-year-old death of Brian Rossiter whilst in the custody of gardaí won him the Media Justice Award in 2005.
 In 2006's "Peak Oil" he was the man behind the series of features on Ireland's looming energy crisis.

 He covered Irish politician Liam Lawlor's release from jail.
 Other issues addressed include water contamination in Galway.

 Radio work

 Boucher-Hayes presented the investigative radio series, Investigation on One on RTÉ Radio 1 each Monday evening.
 The show was given its own segment on Today with Pat Kenny the morning before broadcast, with Boucher-Hayes presenting the evidence in a style that was compared to a "scene where Hercule Poirot explains the whole thing to an assembly of slow-witted guests in the drawing room".

 He has also presented Liveline in the absence of regular presenter Joe Duffy.

+On 19 October 2022, it was confirmed that Boucher-Hayes would take up presenting duties on Countrywide on RTÉ Radio 1.

+Since 2022, he has presented the RTE podcast Hot Mess, which carries the subtitle "Measuring the gap between Ireland's climate aspirations and climate actions".